nelson888/timelapse-project/README.md

 I was in charge of developing the program run by the Raspberry, the API (server) and the API client that would be used by the android app and the Raspberry.

 ### API (server)
 The server was developed in Spring Boot.
-It is secured by JWT Authentication.
 The images sent by the camera are stored in Firebase Storage, although, there is also a version where you can store them locally.

 ### API Client
 The API client uses the [HTTP client library I developed](https://github.com/tambapps/java-rest-client).